 What worked for me was a combination of things.
 There are lots of practical tips which help you straight away (the emergency tactics mini book), along with easy to understand and comprehensive background information.

-Then there are several practical exercises to help you control your arousal, erection type and ejaculation response.
+Then there are several practical exercises to help you control your arousal and ejaculation response.
 It was also good to have an email support option so you can get help if you need it.

 My only criticism is that the author does make some bold claims about you being able to last 10-30 minutes from day one.
-I think that’s possible if you already last a few minutes usually, and just need some pointers for doing things differently.
-But for many men, it will probably take some practice to last that length of time.
+I think that may possible if you already last a few minutes usually, and just need some pointers for doing things differently.
+But for many men, it will take some practice to last that length of time.

 That’s my only criticism of an otherwise excellent book though.
 Once you put the techniques into action, you’ll find it’s a serious guide to a serious problem.
 It made a big difference to my own sex life and confidence, and for that reason it’s the one I recommend.